kaba-labs/.github/profile/README.md

   * APIs are useful but everything should be possible.

 ### OS Support
+* kaba
+  - [x] Linux (Kaba Labs highly recommends using an operating system that can be verified for scientific use - important for both legal and/or industry applications.
+We also recommend only useing open hardware that has open and verifiable firmware)
+  - [x] Apple (not recommended - undecidable.
+Kaba Labs will not offer support for Apple systems)
+  - [x] Window (not recommended - undecidable.
+Kaba Labs will not offer support for Microsoft systems)
+  - [x] Android  (Closed hardware is a risk but we will try.)
+  - [x] IOS (not recommended - undecidable.
+Kaba Labs will not offer support for Apple systems)
+* kaba-server
+  - Linux
+* kaba-cli
    - [x] Linux (Kaba Labs highly recommends using an operating system that can be verified for scientific use - important for both legal and/or industry applications.
 We also recommend only useing open hardware that has open and verifiable firmware)
    - [x] Apple (not recommended - undecidable.
 Kaba Labs will not offer support for Apple systems)
    - [x] Window (not recommended - undecidable.
 Kaba Labs will not offer support for Microsoft systems)
    - [x] Android  (Closed hardware is a risk but we will try.)
    - [x] IOS (not recommended - undecidable.
 Kaba Labs will not offer support for Apple systems)

 # TuringPi & Kaba Enclave (kaba-server/k3s)